perezcarreno/chatgpt-remix/README.md

 - [x] Integrate streaming responses from the ChatGPT API
 - [x] Keep persistent message history for each user and conversation in the database
 - [ ] Styling enhancements
+- [ ] Support for embeddings
-- [ ] Add support for AWS DynamoDB database and AWS hosting
+- [ ] Support for AWS DynamoDB database and AWS hosting
-- [ ] Add support for Cloudflare Workers and Durable Objects/KV
+- [ ] Support for Cloudflare Workers and Durable Objects/KV
 - [ ] Include unit tests

 ### Type Checking